-The National Museum of Wildlife Art Collection features more than 550 artists and over 5,000 catalogued items.
-Dating from 2500 b.c. to the present, the collection chronicles much of the history of wildlife in art, focusing primarily on European and American painting and sculpture.
+The National Museum of Wildlife Art Collection features more than 550 artists and over 5,000 cataloged items of animal art.
+Dating from 2500 b.c. to the present, the collection chronicles much of the history of animal art, focusing primarily on European and American painting and sculpture.
 Our collection of American art from the 19th and 20th centuries is particularly strong, recording European exploration of the American West.
 Many of these works predate photography, making them vital representations of the frontier era in the history of the United States.

 The collection covers various genres including explorer art, sporting art, Romanticism, Realism, Impressionism, and Modernism.
 The Museum also includes a wide variety of media, such as oil, bronze, stone, acrylic, watercolor, gouache, pastel, pencil, lithography, photography, and charcoal.